Religion (Mrs Sanders)

 Learning times tables will also be a continued focus throughout the year.
 An automatic and fast recall of these basic number facts is essential as they underpin many of the higher order mathematics concepts that are covered in the curriculum.

-The Mathematics Programme will run very similar to the Literacy Block.
+The Mathematics Program will run very similar to the Literacy Block.
 Mondays will be dedicated to Explicit Teaching and Whole Class Instruction, while rotations will be run on Tuesdays and Wednesdays.
-Children will participate in activites that involve concept work, problem solving, investigations, guided maths sessions, differentiation sheets and Mathletics.
+Children will participate in activities that involve concept work, problem-solving, investigations, guided maths sessions, differentiation sheets and Mathletics.

 - Make a table or chart

 - Find a pattern or use a rule